aswinchari/NetworkControl/README.md

 ## Organising Data

-The extracted connectomes were assembled as structures in matlab using the scripts **ExtractConnectomes.m** and **LoadConnectomes.m**.
+The extracted connectomes were assembled as structures in Matlab v2020b using the scripts **ExtractConnectomes.m** and **LoadConnectomes.m**.
 Following this, the weighted degree, average and modal controllabilities for each node in each patient were calculated using the script **CalculateControllabilities.m**.
 These final data files with the connectivity matrices and controllabilities for each subject is avaiable within each group folder (Controls, Patients and VNS).

 ## Main Analyses

 The main analyses are encompassed by the file **MainAnalyses.m**.
 This file calculates the ranks, correlation coefficients (WD-AC, WD-MC and AC-MC), Z-scores etc that encompass all the patient data analysis elements of the manuscript.
 The **GraphTheory.m** file follows on from this and contains the script that calcualtes the graph theory metrics.
 It requires the [BrainConnectivityToolbox](https://sites.google.com/site/bctnet/) to be installed.

+GLMs were conducted by manually exporting the data to SPSS v24.

 # Modelling and Simulation

-The modelling elements are contained in the folder
+The modelling elements are contained in the folder **Modelling**.
+The code for first modelling exercise, adding random edges to the controls, is contained in **ModellingEx1.m**.
+The code for the second modelling exercise of adding low edge weights to thalamocortical edges is contained in **ModellingEx2.m**.